 While the flames surrounding the AI debate are far from fumigated, there is a definite need for law and policy makers to begin analyzing how to regulate it without stifling the powerful, useful, and non-dangerous AI innovations that have already become commonplace in our society.

-One way that we can lesson the threat to jobs that AI poses is through education.
-Leaders on multiple tiers – from those in the school system, to trailblazers in the private sector must address the growing need for technological education.
-By equipping people with knowledge in relevant scientific subjects like robotics and data science, we can help prevent ourselves from becoming obsolete in the AI age.
+One way that we can lessen the threat to jobs that AI poses is through education.
+Leaders on multiple tiers – from those in the school system to trailblazers in the private sector must address the growing need for technological education.
+By equipping people with knowledge of relevant scientific subjects like robotics and data science, we can help prevent ourselves from becoming obsolete in the AI age.

 Our industry would not be where it is today were it not for AI helping lead the way to new frontiers.
 At Innovative Vision, were able to provide our clients with top tier customer care experiences through cutting edge AI technology.